Hans and Franz: Other appearances

 After Carvey left the show, the sketch was retired.
 However, a 1994 episode where Carvey hosted had Hans and Franz appearing as guest commentators as Weekend Update, with the pair mentioning they took some time off and were dismayed at the show's crew for dismantling their set.
 Franz also considered the Weekend Update sketches were not good since they replaced the past anchor (also played by Kevin Nealon).

 A short sketch was filmed for the show's 1999 primetime 25th Anniversary Special which spoofed VH1's Behind the Music specials, but time constraints prevented it from airing.
 It appeared in a later episode that season.
 In the sketch, Hans and Franz tell the story of how they were reunited in Hollywood when Franz unsuspectingly had his buttocks "read" by Hans.

+Carvey and Nealon, with Hans and Franz accents and mannerisms, portrayed the Right and Left Ventricles of the heart (which pump blood instead of iron) in the "Cranium Command" attraction at the Wonders of Life pavilion at Walt Disney World.

 In 2014, the duo appeared in several State Farm commercials with Green Bay Packers quarterback Aaron Rodgers.

 Proposed film

 Starting in the early 1990s, a Hans and Franz film was in development, with the working title Hans and Franz Go to Hollywood.
 In a 2010 interview on Conan, Nealon and host Conan O'Brien discussed being holed up in a Santa Monica hotel room for a month with Carvey and Robert Smigel working on the script for what was then intended to be a musical.
 Carvey discussed the script under the title Hans and Franz: The Girlyman Dilemma during a 2016 interview with Howard Stern.
-Schwarzenegger expressed an interest and was at one point to co-produce, but ultimately declined to participate following the poor reception of his self-parodying vehicle Last Action Hero.
+Schwarzenegger expressed an interest and was at one point set to co-produce, but ultimately declined to participate following the poor reception of his self-parodying vehicle Last Action Hero.
 The disastrous box office performances of the SNL spinoff movies Stuart Saves His Family and It's Pat likely hurt the film's prospects, but Schwarzenegger dropping out proved an insurmountable obstacle.

+Scenes from the script were acted out on O'Brien's podcast Conan O'Brien Needs a Friend in May 2023.